 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Rappahannock County

-After a period of service as a rental, landlords often choose to sell their property.
-Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rentals at best market value for our former landlord clients in Rappahannock County.
+After a period of owning a rental, landlords can decide to sell their rental unit.
+Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rental units at best market value for our former property management clients in Rappahannock County.

-If you decide you would like to sell your rental, Get in touch with us and we'll begin by preparing a comparative market analysis to help determine what your rental will likely bring if sold.
+If you decide you would like to sell your rental property, Email us and we'll start by preparing a comparative market analysis to help figure out what your rental unit will probably bring if sold.
 We'll also prepare estimated proceeds so you understand how much you'll really net at the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to landlords in Rappahannock County who have owned rental for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows a rental investor to sell a property, to reinvest the proceeds in a new property and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to real estate investors in Rappahannock County that have owned property for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a landlord to sell a property, to reinvest the proceeds in a new rental and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”